Alex313031/thorium/docs/linux_build_instructions.md

 *   Want to use your built version as your default browser?
 See [LinuxDevBuildAsDefaultBrowser](dev_build_as_default_browser.md).

-## Next Steps

-If you want to contribute to the effort toward a Chromium-based browser for Linux, please check out the [Linux Development page](development.md) for more information.

 ## Notes for other distros <a name="notes"></a>

 ### Arch Linux